 If by chance you do want to water on the leaves, make it a point that you water the plants early in the morning before the sun is up.
 If your water supply isn't pure - if it is hard water or you've mixed in fertilizer (organic or chemical) I suggest you stop watering on the leaves, as this just damages them, preventing optimal functioning and food preparation when the sun shines.

 Important: Watering on the leaves and fruits increases the likelihood of tomato plant diseases.
 Water on the leaves at your own risk.
 (Refer: Pro Tip 4)

 As already mentioned earlier, when I say watering at the roots, this does not necessarily mean watering directly on the ground near the stem.
 It's best to do it a few inches away around the stem (form a circle around the stem) as this will not wash away soil near the stem which is very important, especially if you do not have external support for your tomato plants.

-You could also use as seen below.
+You could also use Tomato Craters as seen below.
 They are really helpful in a sense that they let water seep into the ground slowly, you don't need to reduce the flow rate from the garden hose anymore.
 They also suppress the growth of weeds around the tomato plants.
-Moreover, they are red and reflect some of the sun light back onto the plant which helps with photosynthesis as per some studies.
+Moreover, they are red and reflect some of the sunlight back onto the plant which helps with photosynthesis as per some studies.

 As stated earlier, watering on the leaves and fruit can increase the likelihood of some tomato plant diseases.
 But you may ask the dreadful question: Why!?